shopware/docs/guides/plugins/apps/configuration.md

 {% set configValue = services.config.get('core.listing.productsPerPage') %}
 ```

-For a detailed description about app script refer to this [guide](./app-scripts/README.md).
+For a detailed description about app scripts refer to this [guide](./app-scripts/README.md).

 For a full description of the `config` service take a look at the [service's reference](../../../resources/references/app-reference/script-reference/miscellaneous-script-services-reference.md#servicesconfig-shopwarecoresystemsystemconfigfacadesystemconfigfacade).